liangchenPHBS/liangchenPHBS.github.io/README.md

 ## Hello World

 ## Education
-- 2007 -- 2013：PhD in Economics, Universidad Carlos III de Madrid
+- 2007 -- 2013: PhD in Economics, Universidad Carlos III de Madrid
 - 2003 -- 2007: BS in Economics, Huazhong University of Science and Technology